 Much of Europe's ageing sewer infrastructure is in dire need of renovation.
 Many of the pipes are made from non-plastic materials are thus subject to corrosion, which will lead to bursts eventually.
 Utilities can choose to dig up the old pipes, which is costly, destructive and in urban areas often very complicated.
 Another option is trenchless or no-dig pipe repairs that is becoming more and more popular around the world.

-Cost-efficient repairs with PVC liners
+Low-cost and climate-friendly repairs with PVC liners